arvchristos/l10n-utility/README.md

 Please note that you should not edit special characters such as `&gt;` or `<emph>` in the .po files.

 After every edit, one has to follow the last option to compile a new oxt with the required localization.

-This is the file that should be commited for pull request along with the `*_extracted` directory
+The whole directory, excluding the `.py` file should be commited to the corresponding repository branch.